BogdanDeaconu/BogdanDeaconu/README.md

 ### I'm a student, hardworker and ready to learn new things

-- 🔭 Year 2 Computer Science
+- 🔭 Year 3 Computer Science
-- 🌱 I’m currently learning Mobile Development
+- 🌱 I’m currently learning Full Stack Dev
 - 👯 I’m looking after remote or office-based work

 ### Connect with me: